daleonpz/daleonpz.github.io/_posts/2019-04-03-how-micro-run-app.md

 ---
 layout: post
-title: How microcontrollers run an application?
+title: How do microcontrollers run an application?
 category: programming
 ---

-I was learning about how to program microcontrollers in C and I wasn't aware about the importance of startup file, vector tables and the linker.
+I was learning about how to program microcontrollers in C and I wasn't aware about the importance of startup files, vector tables and the linker.
 Basically, this three concepts are needed in order to understand how a microcontroller run an applicaiton.
-I already explaind the linker script in a previous [post]({% post_url 2019-03-11-Linker-scripts %}).
+I already explained the linker script in a previous [post]({% post_url 2019-03-11-Linker-scripts %}).
 I recommend to read that post before, in order to understand the next concepts.

-## C runtime environment and startup file
+# C runtime environment and startup file
-The C runtime environment must be setup in order to run an application.
+C assumes that  _heap_ and _stack_ are already defined, and also that there is a `main` function (check [Hacking function main]({% post_url 2017-03-30-hack-main  %}))
-For example C assumes that  _heap_ and _stack_ are already defined, and also that there is a `main` function (check [Hacking function main]({% post_url 2017-03-30-hack-main  %}))
+Thus, one should setup the C runtime environment  in order to run an application, and the startup file is the way to go.
-In order to setup this environment a startup file is needed, and it's usually written in assembly because it's hardware dependent.
+It's usually written in assembly because it's hardware dependent.
-This startup file must do the following:
+This startup file must do at least the following:

 - Copy values from Flash to RAM (`.data`)
 - Clear uninitialized RAM (`.bss`)